 In 1565, during the Great Siege, the cities were besieged and when the siege was lifted, Birgu was given the title of Citta Vittoriosa and Senglea the title of Citta Invicta.
 After the siege, Valletta was built and in 1571 became the new capital of Malta.
 In 1722 the town of Bormla was given the title of Citta Cospicua, translating to The Conspicuous City, by Grandmaster Marc Antonio Zondadari.

 Today there is the Maritime Museum in Vittoriosa in Birgu.
 It is the largest museum in Malta and is set in Malta’s first industrial revolution building.
-It has exhibits such as the largest Roman lead anchor in the world which weighs 4 tons, a large working 18th century ship of the line instruction model, 60+ full sized Maltese traditional boats and many other inspiring artifacts.
+It has exhibited such as the largest Roman lead anchor in the world which weighs 4 tons, a large working 18th-century ship of the line instruction model, 60+ full-sized Maltese traditional boats, and many other inspiring artifacts.

 In 1570 the island had been acquired by the cathedral Chapter of Mdina and was called L’Isola del Vescovo or Il-Gzira tal-Isqof translating to The Bishop’s Island from Maltese.
 In 1592, after the plague outbreak, a quarantine hospital was built called Lazzaretto.
 The hospital was built using wood and was taken down after the disease passed.
 In 1643, Grandmaster Lascaris from the Order of St. John bought out the island from the church for the cost of some land in Rabat and built a permanent Lazzaretto to try and control the occasional influx of the plague as well as cholera from the visiting ships.
 Lazzaretto became the initial quarantine centre for passengers from quarantine ships.

-The Domus Romana are the remains of a Roman house which is located between Rabat and Mdina.
-It dates back to the 1st century BC and was an aristocratic town house which stood, at that time within the city of Melite.
-In the 11th century, a Muslim cemetery was built on the remain of the domus.
-In 1881, archaeological excavations were made, and discoveries of well preserved Roman mosaics, statues and other artifacts were found, as well as remains of the Muslim cemetery.
+The Domus Romana is the remains of a Roman house which is located between Rabat and Mdina.
+It dates back to the 1st century BC and was an aristocratic townhouse that stood, at that time within the city of Melite.
+In the 11th century, a Muslim cemetery was built on the remainder of the domus.
+In 1881, archaeological excavations were made, and discoveries of well-preserved Roman mosaics, statues, and other artifacts were found, as well as remains of the Muslim cemetery.
 The site is currently open to the public as a museum.
-For more information about Domus Romana, make sure to check out the Rabat and Mdina post.
+For more information about Domus Romana, make sure to check out the Rabat and Mdina article.

 Ghajn Tuffieha Roman Baths

-The Roman Baths in Ghajn Tuffieha were discovered in 1929 during works that were being done to cap a fresh water spring.
-It may explain as to why in the past these baths were built in this area, as such baths need constant flows of large amounts of water.
-The site, as many others, was supervised by Sir Themistocles Zammit.
-The site presented a full seen of the Roman baths including; the Tepidarium, Frigidarium and Caldarium, as well as small rooms which may have been used as changing rooms, bedrooms or dormitory.
+The Roman Baths in Ghajn Tuffieha were discovered in 1929 during works that were being done to cap a freshwater spring.
+It may explain why in the past these baths were built in this area, as such baths need constant flows of large amounts of water.
+The site, like many others, was supervised by Sir Themistocles Zammit.
+The site presented a full seen of the Roman baths including; the Tepidarium, Frigidarium, and Caldarium, as well as small rooms which may have been used as changing rooms, bedrooms, or dormitory.

-Mosaic decorations found in all the rooms, revealed the use of coloured marbles and stones and the use of geometric patterns.
-The corridors and latrine paved with ceramic lozenge-shaped tiles, length of which are just less than 10 cm.
+Mosaic decorations found in all the rooms revealed the use of coloured marbles and stones and the use geometric patterns.
+The corridors and latrine paved with ceramic lozenge-shaped tiles, lengths of which are just less than 10 cm.
 UNESCO sponsored the restoration of the site’s mosaics in 1961.
 Rooms were built to shelter and protect the remains.
 In 2007 the European Agricultural Fund for Rural Development also granted funding to study the area, as well as to create facilities suitable for visitors.

 San Pawl Milqi

-Another site with ruins from the Roman period is the San Pawl Milqi, translation from Maltese Welcoming St. Paul.
+Another site with ruins from the Roman period is the San Pawl Milqi, a translation from Maltese Welcoming St. Paul.
 The site contained ruins from a Roman agricultural villa and a pagan temple.
-Currently there is a christian chapel which stands on where once stood a temple dedicated to the Greek god Apollo and a Roman villa.
-In accordance to religious tradition, the villa was where the first bishop and at the time governor of Malta, St. Publius, welcomed St. Paul after his shipwreck.
+Currently, there is a Christian chapel which stands on where once stood a temple dedicated to the Greek god Apollo and a Roman villa.
+In accordance with a religious tradition, the villa was where the first bishop and at the time governor of Malta, St. Publius, welcomed St. Paul after his shipwreck.
 There is no archaeological evidence to support this religious tradition and is considered as something which was simply passed on from mouth to mouth.
-Current evidence traces the christian worship only to the chapel which was built in the 14th century.
-The chapel was used till 1616, until it was replaced by a church dedicated to the welcoming of St. Paul.
+Current evidence traces the Christian worship only to the chapel which was built in the 14th century.
+The chapel was used till 1616 until it was replaced by a church dedicated to the welcoming of St. Paul.

-St. Paul’s catacombs located in Rabat, reflect the features of Malta’s early christianity archaeology.
+St. Paul’s catacombs located in Rabat, reflect the features of Malta’s early Christianity archaeology.
 In 1894 the site was thoroughly investigated by Dr. Antonio Annetto Caruana.
 The clearing of the underground system showed tombs dating to 3 to 8 AD and over 30 hypogea in the entire St Paul’s and Agatha’s complex, of which 20 are open to the public.
-The catacombs of St. Paul, St. Agatha, St. Augustine, San Katald and others all form part of a large cemetery which was once found outside the ancient Greek city of Melite, which is now split between Mdina and Rabat.
+The catacombs of St. Paul, St. Agatha, St. Augustine, San Katald, and others all form part of a large cemetery that was once found outside the ancient Greek city of Melite, which is now split between Mdina and Rabat.
 The Romans prohibited burials within the city walls, so the deceased were placed in underground complexes as such, outside the city walls.
-For more information about St. Paul’s, St. Agatha’s and St. Augustine’s catacombs, Rabat, make sure to check out the Rabat & Mdina post.
+For more information about St. Paul’s, St. Agatha’s, and St. Augustine’s catacombs, Rabat, make sure to check out the Rabat & Mdina article.